Sea Venom model in 1/32 scale ![]() |

 |

-Back to 1/32 model kits now.
-So it was decided to create an “overall blue” Aquilon 203 as it seemed quite common to the kit's FAW 22.
-And in addition, adding more detail would be nice.
-So it would get folded wings (option of the kit), an opened engine bay (option of the kit) and a scratch build opened up nose avionics bay and radar nose.
-For the “standard dark sea grey and white” Australian Sea Venom FAW 53 model, a hatch would be opened in the nose to show some details inside.
+model kit First and discussed on these pages, a “standard dark sea grey and white” Royal Australian Navy Sea Venom FAW 53 in 1/32 will be made.
+A hatch would be opened in the nose to show some details inside.
 Otherwise, the model would be made with level unfolded wings but added details in the two seat cockpit.
 So, before starting assembly, the opened up hatches were cut open in the main fuselage halves with a razor saw.
 Next, the major parts were separated from the sprues and re-scribed in some areas with an Olfa P-cutter.
 Please note that (Sea) Venoms had wooden fuselages that were covered with fabric.
-The building report will indicate the step numbers as shown in the instructions; the order will be changed however to ease assembly.
+The modelling report will indicate the step numbers as shown in the instructions; the order will be changed however to ease assembly.

 Steps 3 - 8